yopdog/test22/Liberland-constitution.md

 ### Article III - Overriding Provisions
 * **§III.1.** Notwithstanding any provision of this Bill of Rights, the United Cantons Assembly shall have the power to pass Bills regulating the flow of Persons, goods, services and capital across the border of the Free Republic of Liberland.
 Such regulations shall be intruduced for the purpose of good relations with other countries and shall retain as much as possible the rights and freedoms of this bill.

+## Chapter 2: Citizenship and Civil Rights
+The Citizens of the free republic of Liberland are integral in shaping the future of the republic, and are therefore the primary factor in perserving it's freedoms and rights.

 ### Article IV - Citizenship and Residency
 *   **§IV.1.** All persons residing in the Free Republic of Liberland are to be in one of three conditions: (a) *Citizan*, (b) *Permanent Resident*, (c) *Temporary Resident*.
  * **§IV.1(a)** A *Citizan* - In addition to having the right to reside in the Free Republic of Liberland shall be intitled to Civil Rights described in Article V. Citizanship shall be conditional upon swearing loyalty to the country, to the constitution and the payment of the Citizanship Fee.